52,540 students were studying this subject in 2014/15.

 A number of universities offer four-year undergraduate courses, and may offer the opportunity to study or work abroad as part of the degree.

 A levels – to get onto a degree in this subject area you will usually need a minimum of two A levels, with three A levels, and A – B grades required for the most popular courses.
+Entry requirements range from CCC to AAB, with the universities and colleges most commonly asking for ABB.
 English A level is usually required.
 Other useful subjects to hold for English degrees include any humanities subject – such as history, geography, or drama.

 In addition to A levels or equivalent, you will also need five GCSEs (A – C) including science, English, and maths.